maxlanceund/equal-system/papers/information_projection_framework-en.md

 ### 3. Contributions of This Paper

 The contribution of this paper is **numerical verification**.
-Previous works established the framework; this paper verifies its qualitative features across multiple physical systems through eight independent experiments.
+Previous works established the framework; this paper verifies its qualitative features across multiple physical systems through nine independent experiments.

 ### 4. Structure of the Argument

 Section III establishes the framework.
-Sections IV to XI present eight numerical experiments.
-Section XII discusses limitations.
-Section XIII concludes.
+Sections IV to XII present nine numerical experiments.
+Section XIII discusses limitations.
+Section XIV concludes.

 ---